 Your local guide will meet you at the agreed meeting point and take you on your guided shore excursion in Tallinn.
 We start the day with a walk through the charming medieval streets of the historical center of the capital of Estonia.

 The Old Town of Tallinn consists of two quarters: Toompea, also called “Upper town”, and All Linn, also called “Lower Town”.
 Estonia was always ruled by Toompea.
 Even today, both the seat of the Parliament and the Government of Estonia are here – the first meeting in the castle Toompea, the latter in the house Stenbock.
 Alexander Nevsky Cathedral and the Cathedral of St. Mary are also located here.
+During a visit you will learn more about the two important religious buildings.
 From the Belvedere you will enjoy a breathtaking view of the city.

 Our tour ends at the imposing Raekoja Square (Town Hall Square), where you can see the Town Hall building from 1404 and the Great Guild built in 1410, in whose gothic hall the merchants of the city used to meet.
 On the opposite side of the square there is the Raeapteek (Town Hall Pharmacy), which has been open since the early 15th century, making it the oldest pharmacy in the world.